sarahbarron/WIT-Programming-Fundamentals-Assignment-3-GYM-App/README.txt

 	Assessment date
 	https://www.baeldung.com/java-date-regular-expressions

-	I looked at the following article/code which helped me with using the SimpleDateFormat class, for converting a string to a Date, which checks if it is a valid date. http://www.java2s.com/Tutorial/Java/0120__Development/CheckifaStringisavaliddate.htm
+	I looked at the following article/code which helped me with using the SimpleDateFormat class and ParseException, for converting a string to a Date and checking if the date is a valid date. http://www.java2s.com/Tutorial/Java/0120__Development/CheckifaStringisavaliddate.htm